-Landing your dream internship or first job is no small task but our Career Development Center and the Handshake database make the process a whole lot easier.
+Landing your dream internship or job is no small task but our Career Development Center and Handshake make the process a whole lot easier.

 DeSales’ Career Development Center offers all kinds of tools and resources to help you secure the perfect externship, earn class credit through an internship, or find your career after graduation.
 One-on-one coaching, networking events, interview practice and etiquette dinners…if it’s a service that’s helpful to your career development you’ll more than likely find it readily available through the Career Development Center.